plotly/dash-labs/docs/DOCUMENTATION.md

  - Chapter 5: The Component Plugin design pattern
     - Design pattern that can be used to bundle components and behavior into reusable plugins
+    - Example Component Plugins

 # Chapter 1: A more flexible `@app.callback`
 This chapter covers the core enhancements to `@app.callback` that are introduced by Dash Labs.

 ## Enabling the Dash Labs plugin
-The Dash Labs features are enabled by specifying an instance of dl.Plugin when instantiating a Dash app.
+The Dash Labs features are enabled by specifying an instance of `dl.Plugin` when instantiating a Dash app.

 ```python
 import dash